Sandy Ridge Township, Union County, North Carolina

 Sandy Ridge Township, population 45,672, is one of nine townships in Union County, North Carolina.
 Sandy Ridge Township is 65.69 sqmi in size and is located in southwestern Union County.
-This township contains the towns of Waxhaw, Weddington, Mineral Springs, and Stallings.
+This township contains the town of Weddington, as well as portions of the towns of Waxhaw, Mineral Springs, and Stallings.
 The villages of Marvin and Wesley Chapel are also located here.

 Geography

 Twelvemile Creek and its tributaries drain most of the township except for the very northwestern part, which is drained by Sixmile Creek.
 Tributaries to Twelvemile Creek include: Blythe Creek, West Fork Twelvemile Creek, Bates Branch, Little Twelvemile Creek, Price Mill Creek, East Fork Twelvemile Creek, Molly Branch, and Tarkill Branch.
 Sixmile Creek has the tributaries of Marvin Branch and McBride Branch.